LuisMeneses14/Sentinel_MS-Teams-call-monitoring/README.md

 Custom KQL queries for monitoring and reporting Integration with Azure Monitor for visualization and alerting Inspired by the Microsoft Tech Community article on Teams call monitoring, this solution expands with custom parsing logic and flexible automation (https://techcommunity.microsoft.com/blog/microsoftsentinelblog/secure-your-calls--monitoring-microsoft-teams-callrecords-activity-logs-using-az/1574600).

+## 🧩 Logic App Workflow Explanation

+This Logic App automates the collection and processing of Microsoft Teams call records using the following steps:

+1. **Recurrence Trigger**
+   The workflow is triggered every hour using a recurrence trigger.

+2. **HTTP GET Call Records**
+   It sends a GET request to the Microsoft Graph API endpoint `/communications/callRecords` to retrieve recent call records.

+3. **For Each Call**
+   For each call record retrieved, the Logic App iterates through the list using a `ForEach` loop.

+4. **HTTP GET Session Details**
+   Within the loop, it sends another GET request to fetch detailed session and segment information for each call.

+5. **Send to Azure Log Analytics**
+   The session data is then sent to Azure Log Analytics using the Data Collector API, where it can be queried using KQL.